SafwanElmadani/neomutt/README.md

 - the launch script set a size of 512M for the heap.
 - need to change that to something lager, I used `-Xmx4096m` 4GB
 - copied the script from `/usr/bin/davmail` and changed my version
+- davmail.properties should be added to ~/.config/davmail because it store refresh token.